yassiEmp/learn-hub/docs/architecture/BREAKDOWN.md

 ### Endpoints:

-- `POST /course` (with `creationStyle: 'markdown stylized' | 'chunk' | 'AiGen'`)
+- `POST /course` (with `workflow: 'cheap' | 'premium' | 'hybrid'`)
-    - **markdown stylized**: Receives markdown text, forwards it to the lesson endpoint, which stylizes and creates the lesson, then links it to the course.
-    - **chunk**: Splits raw text into smaller chunks, calls the lesson endpoint for each chunk (lesson endpoint creates simple lessons), then links them to the course.
+    - The course service sends all raw content and workflow to the lesson generation service, receives full lesson objects, and stores/links them to the course.
-    - **AiGen**: Calls AI/GenCourse endpoint, which returns a well-structured course and lessons to be added to the database.

 ### Future extensions:

 - `CourseClass`, `CourseRating`, `MarketplaceListing`
 - `visibility: 'private' | 'public' | 'shared'`

-> Note: The course endpoint does not stylize or process lesson content itself; all lesson creation and stylization is handled by the lesson endpoint.
+> Note: The course service is just an orchestrator.
+All lesson splitting, enrichment, and creation logic lives in the lesson generation service.

 ---